core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 In the absence of a usable host or service name registry, implementers may opt for non-GATT addresses right away.
-{{?I-D.ietf-core-transport-indication}} provides the means to advertise a different canonical address, and to announce availability of that advertised service on the present transport, CoAP-over-GATT.
+{{Section 2.4.1 of ?I-D.ietf-core-transport-indication}} provides the means to advertise a different canonical address, and to announce availability of that advertised service on the present transport.
-If the device is not generally reachable, the canonical address might also be unreachable (see {{?I-D.ietf-core-transport-indication}} section "Unreachable canonical origin address").

 When long-lived addresses circumvent privacy preserving measures, considerations concering the tracking of devices \[ are TBD along the lines of "don't make it discoverable to unauthorized sources, and in case of doubt let the peer show its credentials first" \].